GitHub Sponsors

 ### When will we receive our contributions from GitHub Sponsors?

-We process payouts from GitHub on a monthly basis, typically at the end of the calendar month or 1st week of the following month.&#x20;
+We process payouts from GitHub monthly, typically at the end of the calendar month or in the 1st week of the following month.&#x20;

 ### What fees will be charged?